ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ### Solving reflections hits

-If our ray hits a valid object, we will need to retrieve some material information to illuminate the hit.
-Previously, in the [bindless material section](../rt05_bindless) we showed that obtaining this information is quite easy thanks to descriptor indexing, which will allow us to access the material information necessary to illuminate the ray.
-If the ray fails to hit anything, we can just sample the environment map of the skybox to reflect the sky.
+If the ray hits a valid object, you need to retrieve some material information to illuminate the hit.
+Previously, in the [bindless material section](../rt05_bindless) it was demonstrated that obtaining this information is easy thanks to descriptor indexing, which allows you to access the material information necessary to illuminate the ray.
+If the ray fails to hit anything, you can sample the environment map of the skybox to reflect the sky.

 ``` glsl
 void obtain_rq_hit_data(rayQueryEXT rayQuery, out vec4 hit_material_properties, out vec3 hit_pos, out vec3 hit_normal, out vec2 hit_uv, out uint material_id)